 If you're like many of our clients, you probably don't have any experience with mediation, whether divorce-related or not.
 People are often more comfortable with the idea of a courtroom and adversarial lawyers because, for better or worse, they've seen that environment on TV countless times.
-Mediation doesn't make for very good television.
+Divorce mediation doesn't make for very good television.

-As such, you might not know what to expect during your first session with our attorney-mediators.
+As such, you might not know what to expect during your first session with our divorce attorney-mediators.
 The benefits of mediation are significant, but there's always some fear when entering unexplored territory.

 This page will provide some important information on what you should expect during your mediation session.
 And, of course, we're happy to answer any questions you might have.

 If you want to discuss a mediated divorce, please call Split Simple today at (855) 665-9920 or contact us online.

 The first thing to keep in mind about your divorce mediation session is that you will likely be in the room with your spouse.
 On rare occasions clients opt to retain attorneys during their time with us, and the role of attorneys in the process often means that the two spouses are in separate rooms throughout mediation.
 But you can expect to sit in a room with your spouse and our divorce attorney-mediator.

 As such, when preparing for divorce mediation it's a good idea to ensure you're mentally ready for such an arrangement.
 That can be a struggle for clients going through a particularly contentious separation.